SwieciloM/Web-testing-sandbox/README.md

-<h1 align="center">Web-Testing-Sandbox</h1>
+<h1 align="center">Web Testing Sandbox</h1>

-**Web-Testing-Sandbox** is a collection of several mini-projects focusing on web applications testing.
+**Web Testing Sandbox** is a collection of several mini-projects focusing on web applications testing.
 Each project is dedicated for a different web app and uses popular test automation tools such as Selenium, PyTest or Requests.

 ## Tested sites